zotroneneis/zotroneneis.github.io/_posts/2018-09-03-blog-post-day-43-to-45.md

 Custom exception classes can have several benefits:
 - When something goes wrong, error messages will be more specific and readable
-- Anyone using the code (teammates, clients, etc.) can be use to catch all exceptions our module can raise if they catch ```BaseException```
+- Anyone using the code (teammates, clients, etc.) can be sure to catch all exceptions our module may raise if they catch ```BaseException```
 - If needed, more specific exceptions can be catched, giving problem-specific details
 - We (or the maintainers of the module) can add and modify existing exceptions without breaking existing client code